Yury Maksimov: Career start

 Starting in his freshman year, Maksimov combined his studies with a programming job at Oktava+, a maker of precision instrumentation.
 There he began to develop his own ERP-type software for the company's measuring systems and internal operations, as well as manage international projects for the supply and implementation of foreign solutions for domestic companies and the export of Russian solutions.

 Positive Technologies

-In 2002, Maksimov founded Positive Technologies together with his brother Dmitry and friend Evgeny Kireev.
+In 2002, Maksimov co-founded Positive Technologies together with his brother Dmitry and friend Evgeny Kireev.
 The company's first product was the XSpider vulnerability scanner, developed by Dmitry Maksimov.

 The company's first office, located in Altufyevo in northern Moscow, initially had a staff of six: the three founders, a sales manager, an office manager, and a programmer.

 CEO (2007–2021)

 From 2004 to 2007, Yury Maksimov served as technical director of Positive Technologies.

 In 2007, he took over as CEO of Positive Technologies.
 The gradual transformation of the shareholder structure led to Maksimov owning more than 50% of the company.

+As of April 2024, Yury Maksimov owned 51.9% of the shares of the Positive Group holding.